Eliot Vassamillet: The Voice Belgique

-Eliot Vassamillet participated in the seventh season of The Voice Belgique, in the auditions he performed High Hopes prompting Slimane and Vitaa to turn.
+Vassamillet participated in the seventh season of The Voice Belgique in 2018.
+In the auditions he performed High Hopes.
 Vassamillet chose to be part of Slimane's team.

 In the duels, Vassamillet was paired against Paak Kormongkolkul and they sang Mad World.
-Vassamillet won the duel and went through to the live shows while Kormongkolkul was stolen by Vitaa and continued in the show.
+Vassamillet won the duel and went through to the live shows where he performed Alter Ego.
+He failed to advance to the finals and left the show at this stage.